Airline meal: Contents

 The type of food and service varies depending upon the airline company and class of travel.
-In economy class, they typically consist of pre-packaged frozen meals in plastic disposable containers (similar to TV dinners sold in supermarkets) that are heated up and are served on trays from the airline service trolley, all in order to speed up meal service due to the large number of passengers.
-Depending upon the airline as well as length of the flight, several buy-on-board options including premium meals (subject to availability and may require preorder) may be purchased by economy passengers.
-Premium economy meal service varies between different airlines, usually still delivered upon a tray but on plates/bowls which are later washed/reused, and having a higher quality than economy which may include some fresh fruit/vegetables and perhaps a premium entrée similar to business class.
-In first classes and business classes, meals are typically served in multiple courses with a tablecloth, metal cutlery, plates, and glassware, with service similar to that delivered by a waiter in a fine-dining restaurant (akin to 1930s in-flight dining), usually eschewing the tray and trolley of economy class.
+In economy class, they typically consist of pre-packaged frozen meals in plastic disposable containers (similar to TV dinners sold in supermarkets) that are heated up and are served on trays from the airline service trolley, all in order to speed up meal service due to the large numbers of passengers.
+Depending upon the airline, as well as length of the flight, several buy-on-board options including premium meals (subject to availability and may require preorder) may be purchased by economy passengers.
+Premium economy meal service varies between different airlines, usually still delivered upon a tray but on plates/bowls which are later washed/reused, and having a higher quality than economy, which may include some fresh fruit/vegetables, and perhaps a premium entrée similar to business class.
+In first and business classes, meals are typically served in multiple courses, with a tablecloth, metal cutlery, plates, and glassware, with service similar to that delivered by a waiter in a fine-dining restaurant (akin to 1930s in-flight dining), usually eschewing the tray and trolley of economy class.

 The airline dinner typically includes meat (most commonly chicken or beef), fish, rice, noodles or pasta; a salad or vegetable; a small bread roll (with butter); and a dessert.
 Condiments (typically salt, pepper, and sugar) are supplied in small sachets or shakers.
 Often the food is reflective of the culture of the country the airline is based in or the country that the airplane is destined for (e.g. Indian, Japanese, Chinese, or Western meals).